JuliaDiff/ForwardDiff.jl/docs/src/dev/how_it_works.md

-In order to implement the above property, elementary numerical functions on a `Dual` number are overloaded to evaluate both the original function, *and* evaluate the derivative of the function, propogating the derivative via multiplication.
+In order to implement the above property, elementary numerical functions on a `Dual` number are overloaded to evaluate both the original function, *and* evaluate the derivative of the function, propagating the derivative via multiplication.
 For example, `Base.sin` can be overloaded on `Dual` like so:

 ```julia